 Since my arrival a few months ago, I have been impressed by the passion, commitment and customer focus from the teams in both Xoserve and Correla.
-I am incredibly excited about both what the future might hold for the organisations in our new roles and what we can deliver for our customers, especially given the increased focus on net-zero and the drive for innovative ideas to achieve it
+I am incredibly excited about both what the future might hold for the organisations in our new roles and what we can deliver for our customers, especially given the increased focus on net-zero and the drive for innovative ideas to achieve it.

-For now, though, it is time to focus closer to home as we outline our approach to the business planning process for BP22.
-I hope you find it of interest.
+For now, though, it is time to focus closer to home as we continue to outline our approach to the business planning process for BP22.

-"Xoserve's new operating model provides an exciting opportunity to build on the improvements made to last year's business planning process"
+"Xoserve's new operating model also provides an exciting opportunity to build on the improvements made to last year's business planning process"